 If you have any concerns regarding your child, you should initially contact the class teacher and if necessary, these concerns will then be passed onto the SENCO.
-The SENCO is Miss Katerina Chapman and can be contacted via the school telephone number or email: senco@broomfield.bepschools.org.
+The SENCO can be contacted via the school telephone number or email.
 If she is not available, a message can be left at the office.
 If necessary, and after discussion with your child's class teacher, Miss Chapman will make an appointment to discuss your concerns and decide, what action, if any needs to be taken.
 Appointments will be designed to work around parental availability alongside teacher availability.
 The Governing Body will treat all complaints from all parents/carers in the same way regardless of SEN. The school has a complaints procedure which is adhered to by the Governing Body.
+If you would like further detail about Bradgate Education Partnerships' Complaint Policy, more information can be found here: https://bepschools.org/wpcontent/uploads/sites/8/2021/04/BEP-Complaints-Procedure rev-1.1.pdf